What Is a Quantum Meruit Claim? (2020 Update)

 Is There Anything That Can Prevent Me From Claiming?

-Chiefly, you must prove that can make the claim.
+Chiefly, you must prove that you can make the claim.
 If you agreed that you are only eligible for a fee for completed work then you may be precluded from making a quantum meruit claim.
 Alternatively, you are also ineligible if you do additional work where you agreed there would be no fee.
 Furthermore, if you have acted in bad faith then you are also ineligible from making a quantum meruit claim.
+A recent case in the High Court imposes a further limit on quantum meirut claims where contractual rights to payment have accrued.

-Therefore, a quantum meruit claim can provide you with compensation when there is no specified amount for the work performed.
-Furthermore, if you are unsure how to proceed, get in touch with a construction lawyer to assist you in making your claim.
+A quantum meruit claim can provide you with compensation when there is no specified amount for the work performed.
+However, as recent cases show there are limits to what you can claim.
+If you are unsure how to proceed, get in touch with a construction lawyer to assist you in making your claim.

 Lachlan is an intern at Lawpath as part of the content team.
 He is currently studying a Juris Doctor at the University of Sydney.
 Lachlan has a keen interest in corporate law and commercial litigation.